-Sakai (https://sakai.rutgers.edu/portal), a java-based online system which runs online questionnaires, was used to run the current online experiment.
+Sakai, an online system which runs questionnaires, was used to run the current online experiment.
 An advantage of this internet-based methodology is the fact that it is easy to get a large number of participants.
 This advantage is particularly important when the researcher does not reside in an area where there are many local speakers of the target language.
-A potential disadvantage is that we cannot control the environments in which the participants take the experiment, although Sprouse (2011) shows that linguistic judgment data gathered with this sort of method are comparable with the data gathered at a laboratory (see Reips 2002 and Sprouse 2011 for further, general discussion on online experimentation in psychology and linguistics).
+A potential disadvantage is that the researcher cannot control the environment in which the participants take the experiment, although Sprouse (2011) shows that linguistic judgment data gathered with this sort of method are comparable with the data gathered in the laboratory (see Reips (2002) and Sprouse (2011) for further, general discussion about online experimentation in psychology and linguistics).

-The first page of the experimental website presented a consent form, which was followed by the instructions of the experiment.
-After the instructions, the main session started where one trial was presented on one page.
-The order of the stimuli within each block was randomized by Sakai.
-At the end of the experiment, as a pre-screening procedure before the data analysis, the participants were asked if they were familiar with theoretical issues surrounding the devoicing phenomenon.
+The experimental website first presented a consent form and the instructions of the experiment.
+Then the main session started, with one trial presented per page.
+The order of the stimuli within each block was randomized.